 This question came in from Barb G. of Lacroix, LA.

-Answer: Though most of us are accustomed to eating a couple of pieces of boiled cauliflower, alongside of plate of other steamed vegetables and perhaps a piece of meat – this however is not to best way to take advantage of the enormous health benefits of eating cauliflower.
-Steaming, boiling and roasting cauliflower is delicious, however it unfortunately cooks off a lot of the essential nutrients that your body thrives on.
-One of the most beneficial ways to cook your cauliflower is…
+Answer: While most of us are accustomed to eating boiled cauliflower, this isn’t the best way to take advantage of the veggie’s enormous health benefits.
+Steaming, boiling, and roasting cauliflower may be delicious, but these methods cook off a lot of the essential nutrients that your body thrives on.
+One of the most beneficial ways to cook your cauliflower is as follows:

 • Turn the heat on and wait for the broth or water to begin to bubble.